 There are three apparent reasons for this seeming recalibration from repeal to reform.
 First, as the Dodd-Frank Act was enacted six years ago, it is now deeply entrenched in U.S. financial services law, and repealing it could leave significant gaps that would disrupt the banking industry.
 Large financial institutions have expressed their opposition to wholesale repeal of the Act, since they had expended considerable resources to comply with the Act, and a new financial legislation in place of the Act would force them to again assume sizable compliance and restructuring costs.
-Second, financial regulators, including Mary Jo White of the Securities and Exchange Commission ("SEC") and Janet Yellen of the Federal Reserve, have warned the incoming administration that a wholesale repeal, which would eliminate higher capital requirements and closer monitoring of derivatives, could potentially lead to The Trump administration is set to make it a top priority to target the Dodd-Frank Act, a complex and wideranging piece of legislation enacted in July 2010 in response to the 2008 financial crisis. another financial crisis.
+Second, financial regulators, including Mary Jo White of the Securities and Exchange Commission ("SEC") and Janet Yellen of the Federal Reserve, have warned the incoming administration that a wholesale repeal, which would eliminate higher capital requirements and closer monitoring of derivatives, could potentially lead to another financial crisis.
 And third, even though the President-elect will govern with a Republican-controlled Congress, there may be enough votes by Democratic and some Republican senators to block proposals for a repeal.
 Senator Charles Schumer, the incoming Democratic leader, has vowed to fight fiercely any such proposals.